kubernetes/website/content/en/blog/_posts/2023-04-05-kubescape-validating-admission-policy-library.md

 While admission controllers for policy have seen adoption, there are blockers for their widespread use.
 Webhook infrastructure must be maintained as a production service, with all that entails.
 The failure case of an admission control webhook must either be closed, reducing the availability of the cluster; or open, negating the use of the feature for policy enforcement.
 The network hop and evaluation time makes admission control a notable component of latency when dealing with, for example, pods being spun up to respond to a network request in a "serverless" environment.

-## Validating Admission Policies and the Common Expression Language
+## Validating admission policies and the Common Expression Language

 Version 1.26 of Kubernetes introduced, in Alpha, a compromise solution.
 [Validating admission policies](https://kubernetes.io/blog/2022/12/20/validating-admission-policies-alpha/) are a declarative, in-process alternative to admission webhooks.
 They use the [Common Expression Language (CEL)](https://github.com/google/cel-spec) to declare validation rules.

 CEL was developed by Google for security and policy use cases, based on learnings from the Firebase real-time database.
 Its design allows it to be safely embedded into applications and executed in microseconds, with limited compute and memory impact.
 [Validation rules for CRDs](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#validation-rules) introduced CEL to the Kubernetes ecosystem in v1.23, and at the time it was noted that the language would suit a more generic implementation of validation by admission control.

-## Giving CEL a Roll - A Practical Example
+## Giving CEL a roll - a practical example

 [Kubescape](https://github.com/kubescape/kubescape) is a CNCF project which has become one of the most popular ways for users to improve the security posture of a Kubernetes cluster and validate its compliance.
 [Its controls](https://github.com/kubescape/regolibrary) — groups of tests against API objects — are built in [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/), the policy language of Open Policy Agent.